Miss Guided

 Miss Guided is an American sitcom that ran from March 18, 2008, to April 3, 2008, as a mid-season replacement on ABC.
 The series follows the life of Becky Freeley, a guidance counselor at a high school that she attended when she was a teenager.
 The pilot was directed by Todd Holland.
-The series was not renewed for a second season.
+The series was not renewed for a second season as ABC canceled the series after one season.